awsdocs/amazon-vpc-user-guide/doc_source/vpc-sharing.md

 + Service quotas apply per individual account\.
 For more information about service quotas, see [AWS service quotas](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html) in the *Amazon Web Services General Reference*\.
 + VPC tags, and tags for the resources within the shared VPC are not shared with the participants\.
 + When participants launch resources in a shared subnet, they should make sure they attach their security group to the resource, and not rely on the default security group\.
 Participants cannot use the default security group because it belongs to the VPC owner\.
-+ AWS Firewall Manager security group policies are not supported for participants' resources in a shared VPC\.